cmdviegas/hadoop-spark/README.md

 ## Hadoop and Spark Cluster Deployment

 This script deploys a cluster with `Apache Hadoop 3.4.x` and `Apache Spark 3.5.x` in fully distributed mode using `Docker` containers as the underlying infrastructure.
-This setup is designed for teaching and experimentation, but may be suitable for scalable data processing tasks also.
+This setup is primarily intended for teaching and experimentation, but it may also be suitable for scalable data processing workloads in controlled environments.

-It consists of **one master node** and a configurable number of **worker nodes**, deployed over a custom `Docker` network.

 ### 🗂️ Architecture

+The cluster consists of **one master node** and a configurable number of **worker nodes**, deployed over a custom `Docker` network.

 - **Master Node**: `spark-master` — responsible for coordinating the cluster, managing resources (via YARN), and serving as the Spark Master and HDFS NameNode.
 - **Worker Nodes**: `spark-worker-<id>` — replicated containers acting as Spark Workers, HDFS DataNodes, and YARN NodeManagers, where `<id>` denotes the worker instance ID.